Deutsch: Teilsystem / Español: Subsistema / Português: Subsistema / Français: Sous-système / Italiano: Sottosistema

 Risks and Challenges

-• Fragmentation: Poorly integrated subsystems may lead to inefficiencies or miscommunication.
+• Fragmentation: Poorly integrated subsystems may lead to inefficiencies or Miscommunication.

 • Overlapping Functions: Redundant processes between subsystems can create confusion and Waste resources.